-The 16th Annual International Vein Congress took place in Miami Beach, FL from April 19th- 21st 2018, and brought together over 700 vein care professionals representing 27 different countries.
-The agenda was led by 25 internationally renowned faculty.
+The 17th Annual International Vein Congress (April 2019), in collaboration with the Society for Vascular Surgery and the American Venous Forum, brought together over 500 vein care professionals representing 27 different countries, including 25 internationally renowned vein experts on faculty.

-In an effort to keep venous education at the forefront and engage practitioners year-round, IVC works in conjunction with Vein Global.
+If you didn't get to join us for the 2019 meeting, we invite you to register for the 18th annual International Vein Congress and join us in Miami April 30 - May 2, 2020.
+While nothing can replace the excitement and benefit of interacting with faculty and peers on site, you can view the presentations from the 2019 meeting by subscribing to VeinGlobal.com.
+This education portal keeps venous education at the forefront year-round and is a great primer for what to expect in 2020.
 This online, educational portal provides up-to-date content on innovations and exploration in venous interventions through clinical cases and presentation videos on topic areas such as anatomy and physiology, imaging, deep venous disease, superficial venous disease, and venous governance.
 Stay connected with current and future trends by visiting veinglobal.com and subscribing to the monthly newsletter.